t8ortot/sheets-discogs-tracker/README.md

 A Google Script project for Google Sheets that can be used to keep an inventory of your vinyl collection with Discogs integration.

 # Main Features
-- Automatically builds and maintains the format of spreadsheet structure.
+- Automatically builds, maintains, and formats the spreadsheet's structure.
-- Automatically imports user collection from Discogs.
+- Automatically imports user's collection data from Discogs.
-- Allows the user to input their purchase statistics for their own records, such as date of purchase, price, tax, shipping, etc.
+- Allows users to input and save their purchase stats, such as date of purchase, price, tax, shipping, etc.
-- Automatically fetches the lowest listed price on Discogs for each item and updates color indicators to show profit/loss percentages.
+- Automatically gets the lowest listed price on Discogs for each item.
+- Automatically updates cell colors to visually indicate profit/loss percentages.
-- Automatically calculates total investment costs and current minimum collection value.
+- Automatically calculates collection's total cost and minimum value (using lowest listed prices).

 # Outline of Script Steps
-1. Normalizes the structure of the spreadsheet, which maintains and corrects the structure of the spreadsheet to how it was designed.
+1. **Normalizes Spreadsheet**: Maintains and corrects the structure of the spreadsheet to how it was designed in the code.
 See [Explanation of Spreadsheet Structure](#explanation-of-spreadsheet-structure) to learn about the structure.
 See [Customizing Structure](#customizing-structure) for technical instructions to make the spreadsheet fit your needs.
-2. Loads Discogs Collection.
+2. **Loads Discogs Collection**: Inserts new rows for each item in the user's Discogs collection that is not already in the spreadsheet.
 See [Automatic Discogs Import](#automatic-discogs-import) for instructions to start automatically importing your Discogs collection.
-3. Updates each item with a Discogs ID with data from Discogs.
-See [Loading Discogs Data](#loading-discogs-data) for which fields are populated with Discogs data, and how.
+3. **Loads Discogs Data**: Updates each item with current data from Discogs.
+See [Loading Discogs Data](#loading-discogs-data) for what data is taken from Discogs and how it is used to update the spreadsheet.
-4. Spreadsheet cells with formulas update in real-time.
-See [Loading Discogs Data](#loading-discogs-data) for which fields have formulas and what they calculate.

 # Getting Started
-1. Go to Google Sheets and create a new sheet.
+1. Go to Google Sheets and create a new blank sheet.

 ![New Blank Spreadsheet](assets/NewBlankSpreadsheet.png)

 3. In the menu bar, navigate to Extensions -> Apps Script.
-You should be presented with a text editor for Apps Script in a new window.
+A new window should open with a text editor for Apps Script.

 ![Extension -> Apps Script](assets/ExtensionAppsScript.png)

-4. Copy the code from the vinyl.js file in this repository and paste it into the Apps Script text editor, replacing the boilerplate code.
-Then hit the save button above the text editor.
+4. Copy the code from the vinyl.js file in this GitHub repository and paste it into the Apps Script text editor, replacing any code that is already there.
+Then hit the save button at the top of the text editor.

 ![Save Project](assets/SaveProject.png)